Arts & Sciences Competitions

 JUDGING FOR THE A & S CONTESTS

-Our contests will be judged using a shortened form of the Kingdom A&S Rubric.
+Our contests will be judged using the following rubric.
 The rubric is also a great guide for you to use as you prepare your entry.
 It lets you know what you need to prepare.

 Here is the judging form that we will adapt for each contest.